 What should I do if I have been in direct contact with someone that tested positive for COVID 19?

 If you have not been fully vaccinated for COVID 19 and you are in direct contact with a COVID positive person, quarantine and report to Health Services at firstname.lastname@example.org or call 318-357-5351 for guidance.

 Can I still receive STI testing at Health Services?

-STI testing will be provided at Health Services on Tuesday and Wednesday during operating hours.
-A face covering is required for all visits.
+STI testing will be available at Health Services during all operating hours.

 Are counseling and career services offices going to be open for face to face appointments?

-Yes, students visiting the office of Counseling and Career Services (both sides) are encouraged to wear masks and social distance while receiving services.
+Yes.
+Masks are not required, but at-risk individuals are encouraged to wear masks.
 Hand sanitizer will be available in the waiting areas and individual offices.

 Will 24-hour crisis call services be provided?